Fitzroy Iron Works: The first blast furnace (1864–1866)

 Drainage trenches were cut into the rock around the base of the furnace, the furnace was relined with new fire-bricks and one 'stove' added to convert the blast furnace to hot-blast.
 Hampshire designed and supervised the hot-blast modifications himself, skillfully upgrading the antiquated cold-blast furnace's design.

 The upgraded blast furnace first made pig-iron using a hot blast, on 2 May 1865.
 Although production problems would emerge later, the furnace made iron—in taps of three to six tons and occasionally ten tons at a time—at an initial production rate of about 90 tons per week.
 Hampshire claimed that the ore—after it had been roasted in open heaps to remove moisture and extraneous matter—was producing 60% metal, an indication of its relatively high iron content.

 This initial success came just in time; the works had a contract to supply castings for the supporting columns of the Prince Alfred Bridge at Gundagai.
 It had been delivering these castings at such a slow rate that the construction of the bridge was affected.
 The first castings had been made using the cold-blast iron but more iron had been needed to complete the work.

-The blast furnace had made 2,394 tons of iron, by the time it was shutdown in January 1866.
+The blast furnace had made 2,394 tons of iron, by the time it was shut down in January 1866.